Skip to content

 The authors performed systematic searches across several databases looking for studies to evaluate the type of ADR, the incidence of ADRs in patients aged 0 – 18 years old, and to identify any potential risk factors for serious ADRs.
 A total of 112 studies were identified (22 RCTs, 61 case reports, 19 prospective studies, seven retrospective studies, 2 case series and one case-control study) which reported on ADRs of ceftriaxone use (although it was not a primary outcome measurement in any of the studies).

-Looking at the RCTs, prospective and retrospective studies, gastrointestinal side effects were the most common ADR (specifically, diarrhoea).
+Looking at the RCTs, prospective, and retrospective studies, gastrointestinal side effects (specifically diarrhoea) were the most common ADR.
 The second most common ADR identified in these studies was hepatobiliary (biliary sludging and cholelithiasis).
 These ADRs were all transient and usually self-resolved after cessation of ceftriaxone.
 The case reports and case studies identified the more serious ADR of immune haemolytic anaemia, which carries a risk of death, especially for patients with an underlying diagnosis of sickle cell disease.

 Clinically Relevant Bottom Line:

 Transient gastrointestinal side effects are generally tolerable, and we should closely monitor patients for evolving symptoms of gallstones.
 Most importantly, we should be mindful and cautious when prescribing ceftriaxone in patients with underlying haematological conditions, such as sickle cell anaemia, due to the uncommon but significant risk of immune haemolytic anaemia.
-Ceftriaxone is really a great antibiotic, and as long as we remember the clinical spectrum of ADRs, we will not cause significant patient harm.
+Ceftriaxone is an excellent antibiotic, and as long as we remember the clinical spectrum of ADRs, we will not cause significant patient harm.

 Reviewed by: Tina Abi Abdallah